teuben/teunix/Install/Linux_Neon6.md

        Screen Locking

-     2. Window Management

-       KWin Scripts
-?           +MinimizeAll (useful to have a button to minimize all windows)
-       Window Rules

-     3. Shortcuts
-       Global Shortcuts
-           Kwin
-               Switch One Desktop Down -> Ctrl-Alt-Down (suggested is meta+ctrl+down) Switch One Desktop Left    Ctrl-Alt-Left
-               Switch One Desktop Right   Ctrl-Alt-Right
-               Switch One Desktop Up      Ctrl-Alt-Up
-	       Toggle Present Windows (Current Desktop) -> Meta+D   (was assigned Ctrl+F9)

-     (Personalization)
-     6. Applications
-      File Associations:  search for html, and make sure firefox is the first, if you install an E-book editor, this can be the default and is annoying.
      7. Online Accounts
       make a google account, this will give you access to google Drive etc. make sure you first login the browers to Drive, otherwise your Browser window will/might hang.

      (Hardware)
      1. Input Devices

-       Keyboard -
-          advanced
-	      caps lock behavior:   Make caps lock an additional backspace (TRYING)
-	                            or:  Disabled
-              position of compose key:    Right Alt

      4. Power Management